yairdaon/waning/README.md

 To run stochastic simulations on HPC cluster, modify the bash script: `runner.sh`.
 Submit jobs using `bash runner.sh` in your server environment.

 The initial conditions are input from the command line.
 E.g., run `python main.py 5 01 0.5` to start the simulations with the 5th parameter in the csv file, `Ip0=0, In0=1`, and `eps = 0.5`.

-    master
+    waning
     ├── funcs.py
     ├── main.py.py
     ├── runner.shsh

+The name of the CSV file that contains the parameters relevant to the current run is hard coded inside `main.py`.
 <!-- To create the figures in jupyter notebooks.

     notebooks